rism-digital/muscat-guidelines/default/en/publication_710.md

 - Sing-Akademie zu Berlin
 - Historische Sektion der Bayerischen Benediktinerakademie

+#### Department (710 $b)

+Enter, if necessary, the name of the unit of an institution, such as a department.
+Enter in the local language.

 #### Function (710 $4)

 Enter the function of the institution.
 Select from the following.